lsst-dm/dmtn-186/index.rst

 The VOSI standard states "the availability binding[s] must be available to anonymous requests".

-In the "naive" implementation model where each service provides its own externally accessible availability endpoint, this places each service in the position of handling external data from unauthenticated clients directly.
-This increases the attack surface of the RSP and might require more careful service-by-service vetting of their response to availability queries.

-In the proposed model, the unauthenticated ``/availability`` requests are all handled by the central service.
+In the proposed model, the unauthenticated VOSI-availability requests are all handled by the central service.
-No individual service would be responsible for processing any unauthenticated availability request URLs.
+After the completion of the transition from the current situation, no individual service would be responsible for processing any unauthenticated availability request URLs.
 For an unauthenticated external request, the central service's call-through to the specific service, if implemented, might use a non-privileged internal service identity to authenticate the call-through request.
-For an authenticated external request, that identity could simply be passed through.
+For an authenticated external request, the user's identity could simply be passed through.
 This design allows for possible future implementations where the call-through response is customized to a specific user.

 Dashboard
 ---------